Illini and Saluki

 The Illini and Saluki are a pair of passenger trains operated by Amtrak along a 310 mi route between Chicago and Carbondale, Illinois.
 They are part of Amtrak's Illinois Service and are primarily funded by the state of Illinois.
+The service provides two daily roundtrips, Saluki being the morning trains and Illini the afternoon trains.
 The route is coextensive with the far northern leg of the long-distance City of New Orleans.

 The Illini has operated since 1973; a previous version operated in 1971–1972 between Chicago and Champaign.
 The Saluki debuted in 2006.
+In fiscal year 2023, the Illini and Saluki carried a combined 270,017 passengers, a 20.4% increase from FY2022.

 History

 The Illinois Central Railroad's main line between Chicago and New Orleans ran through Champaign–Urbana and Carbondale, along the east side of Illinois.
 At the formation of Amtrak in 1971, the Illinois Central still operated a number of services from its Central Station in Chicago over this route, including the Illini and Shawnee (Chicago-Carbondale), the City of New Orleans and the Panama Limited (both, Chicago–New Orleans), plus the City of Miami (Chicago–Birmingham).

 Amtrak retained two trains on this route: the City of New Orleans (which it named the Panama Limited) and the Shawnee.
 Amtrak brought back the Illini name on November 14, 1971, as a Chicago-Champaign train, operating in conjunction with the Campus.
-It was named for the Illini, from which the state of Illinois and the Fighting Illini mascot of the University of Illinois at Urbana–Champaign get their names.
+It was named for the Illini, from which the state of Illinois and the Fighting Illini mascot of the University of Illinois Urbana–Champaign get their names.
 Amtrak discontinued the Campus and Illini on March 5, 1972.
 Both trains used Central Station, which Amtrak was abandoning; Amtrak judged that the additional 35–40 minutes necessary to serve Union Station made the schedule impractical.
 The 1972 Illini made its last trip on March 3.

 Amtrak revived the Illini on December 19, 1973, again as a Chicago–Champaign service.
 The restoration was part of $1.5 million expansion program which included the Black Hawk (Chicago–Rockford–Dubuque), the State House (St. Louis–Chicago), and supplemental funding for the Rock Island's two remaining Rockets (Chicago–Peoria and Chicago–Rock Island).
 The state desired to extend the Illini to Decatur, but doing so involved a switch from the Illinois Central to the Norfolk & Western at Tolono, south of Champaign.
 The connection between the lines was in poor condition, and no one would take responsibility for repairing it.